ArhanChaudhary/NAND/README.md

 If you're unfamiliar with stack layouts, here's the main idea behind the exploit.
 Whenever a function returns, it needs to know where (which machine code instruction memory address) it should go to proceed with execution flow.
 So, when the function is first called, this memory address, along with some other unimportant data, is temporarily stored on the stack in a memory region referred to as the [stack frame](https://en.wikipedia.org/wiki/Call_stack#STACK-FRAME) as a reference for where to return.
 The illustration describes the exact position of this return address relative to the function call, a position that can be reverse engineered.

-The program enables the user to set a single memory address in the RAM to any value.
-Putting two and two together, if the user were to overwrite the return address of a stack frame with the location of another function in the instruction memory, they essentially gain the ability to execute arbitrary code included in the machine code binary.
+The program enables the user to overwrite a single memory address in the RAM to any value.
+Putting two and two together, if the user were to overwrite the return address of a stack frame with the address of another function, they essentially gain the ability to execute arbitrary code included in the program.

 Indeed, if you enter 267 as the memory location and 1715 as the value to overwrite, two numbers reverse engineered by manually inspecting the stack memory space and the assembler, you'll see this idea in working action.

 <img src="media/secret_password.png" width="700">

 This isn't a vulnerability unique to NAND.
-It exists in C as well!
+[It exists in C as well](https://en.wikipedia.org/wiki/Buffer_overflow)!
 How cool!

 ### GeneticAlgorithm

 Believe it or not, out of the many, *many* different components of NAND, this single-handedly took the longest to develop!

 This program is a creature simulation that utilizes simple machine learning.
-It follows an artificial intelligence coded series (parts <a href="https://www.youtube.com/watch?v=VnwjxityDLQ">one</a> and <a href="https://www.youtube.com/watch?v=BOZfhUcNiqk">two</a>) from <a href="https://www.youtube.com/@CodeBullet">Code Bullet</a>.
-Make sure to check his channel out, he makes some really cool stuff!
+It follows the artificial intelligence coded series (parts <a href="https://www.youtube.com/watch?v=VnwjxityDLQ">one</a> and <a href="https://www.youtube.com/watch?v=BOZfhUcNiqk">two</a>) from <a href="https://www.youtube.com/@CodeBullet">Code Bullet</a>.
+Make sure to check out his channel, he makes some really cool stuff!

 [Video demo of the Genetic Algorithm program](https://github.com/ArhanChaudhary/ArhanChaudhary/assets/57512390/c0ecf5e9-26d0-4367-a1a9-0ed2ebc4098d)

 Simply explained:

 Every dot has its own "brain" of acceleration vectors, and they evolve to reach a goal through natural selection.
 Every generation, dots that "die" closer to the goal are more likely to be selected as the parents for the next generation.
-Reproduction inherently causes some of the brain to mutate, effectively simulating natural evolution.
+Reproduction inherently causes some of the brain to mutate, wholly effectively simulating natural evolution.

 Nevertheless, there is much to be desired.
-Due to performance, the only factor dots use to evolve is their closeness to the goal upon death, endowing the natural selection algorithm with a low entropy.
+Due to performance, the only factor dots use to evolve is their closeness to the goal upon death, endowing the natural selection algorithm with low entropy.
 Due to memory usage, there are smaller than satisfactory limits on the number of dots and the sizes of their brains.
 Lastly, due to technical complexity, re-placing obstacles during the simulation does not guarantee that the dots will have large enough brains to reach the goal.
 Brain sizes are only determined at the beginning of the program.

 I've used a myriad of optimization techniques to snake around the following hardware restrictions and make this possible:
 - NAND has a limited ROM memory space, meaning the program won't compile if there's too much code.
 In fact, the final version of this program uses 99.2% of the instruction memory space.
 - NAND has a limited RAM memory space, meaning the program has to be careful to optimize heap memory usage.
 In fact, the reason why the screen fills with static between generations is to use the screen memory space as temporary swap memory for the next generation — the RAM is already completely full!
-- NAND's clock speed is relatively slow, making runtime speed a major concern.
 - NAND has no floating point type (decimal numbers) and can only represent the integers between -32768 and 32767, making calculating fitness less precise and more challenging to implement.
 [Integer overflows](https://en.wikipedia.org/wiki/Integer_overflow) must also be accounted for.

-To avoid beating around the bush, I've stuck to documenting these techniques and additional natural selection algorithm insights in this program's codebase for those interested.
+To avoid beating around the bush, I've stuck to documenting these techniques and additional insights in this program's codebase for those interested.

 # Writing programs for NAND